ifmcjthenknczny/energylandia-scraper/README.md

 The project is divided into three main directories:
 1. *deployer* - Infrastructure and deployment stack (CDK) for the project, including all AWS stuff - services, schedulers etc.
 2. *energylandia-stats* - Fullstack (frontend and API) application that presents the calculated queue times by attraction with the option to select data filters.
-It is deployed on github-pages.
+It is deployed on Vercel.
 3. *lambda-scraper* - A backend service responsible for periodical fetching data concering opening times and queue time to attractions from API sources.
 Deployed as AWS Lambda.

 ## Main Technologies Used